janchruszcz/notky/README.md

 ## About

-This README provides information on how to set up and run a simple, personal sticky notes/corkboard-like todo app made with Ruby on Rails and Hotwire.
+notky is a simple sticky notes/corkboard-like todo app.
+It was designed for personal use and built with Ruby on Rails with Hotwire.

 ## Prerequisites